Types of COVID-19 Vaccines

 What Does a COVID-19 Vaccine Do?

 A vaccine forces your immune system to make antibodies against a specific disease, usually with a dead or weakened form of the germs.
-Then, if you come into contact with them again, your immune system knows what to do.
+Then, if you come in contact with them again, your immune system knows what to do.
 The vaccine gives you immunity, so you don’t get sick or so your illness is much milder than it otherwise would have been.

 The vaccine should slow the spread of COVID-19 around the world.
 Fewer people should get sick, and more lives can be saved.